TwistedNerves/decomposition_paper_code/README.md

 **src** : contains all the source code of the project

-plot_results_decompostion.py : code used to analyse the results created by launching launch_dataset_test_decomposition and plots the results as shown in the paper
+plot_results_decompostion.py : code used to analyse the results of the algorithms on the datasets and make the plots shown in the paper

 ## Content of **src**